Time to Value (TTV): Meaning, Formula, and How to Reduce It

 What is the time to value definition in SaaS?

-Time to value (TTV) is the elapsed time between a user signing up for a SaaS product and experiencing the first meaningful outcome — the moment where the product delivers on its core promise.
-It’s measured as a duration, typically in minutes or hours, and tracked as a median across all activated users.
+Time to value in SaaS is the elapsed time between a user signing up and experiencing the first meaningful outcome, the moment where the product delivers on its core promise.
+The time to value metric is measured as a duration, typically in minutes or hours, and tracked as a median across all activated users.
+A short time to value correlates strongly with retention.

 How do you calculate time to value?

-Subtract the signup timestamp from the timestamp of the user’s first value event.
-The value event is product-specific — it’s the action that represents the user getting real benefit from your tool.
-Track the median across all users who activated, and segment by signup source and plan type to find friction points.
+The time to value calculation subtracts the signup timestamp from the timestamp of the user’s first value event.
+The value event is product-specific, it’s the action that represents the user getting real benefit from your tool.
+Track time to value as a median across all users who activated, and segment time to value by signup source and plan type to find friction points.

 What is a good time to value for SaaS?

-For simple self-serve products, target under 5 minutes.
-For mid-complexity B2B SaaS, under 1 hour.
-For enterprise products requiring multi-step setup, under 24 hours.
-The best benchmark is product-specific — analyze your own cohort data to find the TTV threshold where retention drops sharply, and optimize to get every user past it.
+A good time to value depends on product complexity.
+For simple self-serve products, target a time to value under 5 minutes.
+For mid-complexity B2B SaaS, time to value under 1 hour.
+For enterprise products requiring multi-step setup, time to value under 24 hours.
+The best time to value benchmark is product-specific, analyze your own cohort data to find the time to value threshold where retention drops sharply, and optimize to get every user past it.

 How does time to value relate to churn?

-Users who reach the value event quickly have significantly lower churn rates.
-Research shows that SaaS products with sub-5-minute TTV see 30-day retention rates 2 to 3 times higher than products where TTV exceeds 24 hours.
-TTV is effectively a leading indicator of churn — reducing it directly improves retention.
+Users who reach the value event quickly have significantly lower churn rates, so time to value is one of the strongest leading indicators of churn you can track.
+Research shows that SaaS products with a sub-5-minute time to value see 30-day retention rates 2 to 3 times higher than products where time to value exceeds 24 hours.
+Reducing time to value directly improves retention.

 What is the difference between time to value and activation rate?

-TTV measures how fast users reach the value event.
+Time to value measures how fast users reach the value event.
 Activation rate measures how many users reach it.
 Both matter, but they answer different questions.
-A high activation rate with slow TTV means users get there eventually but the experience is frustrating.
-A fast TTV with low activation rate means the path works but too few users find it.
+A high activation rate with a slow time to value means users get there eventually but the experience is frustrating.
+A fast time to value with a low activation rate means the path works but too few users find it.

 Should I measure time to first value or time to ongoing value?

-Start with time to first value — the initial “aha” moment that predicts 30-day retention.
+Start with time to first value, the initial “aha” moment that predicts 30-day retention.
 Time to ongoing value (habitual use) matters too, but it’s harder to define and slower to measure.
-Get first value right before worrying about habitual value.
+Get time to first value right before worrying about habitual time to value.

-See your activation timeline in NoNoiseMetrics — track when new customers first engage and how it correlates with retention.
-Free up to €10k MRR →
+Measure Your TTV → Track when new customers first engage and how activation timing correlates with retention, free up to €10k MRR.

 Free Tool